appwrite/appwrite/app/sdks/php/docs/auth.md

 ** Use this endpoint to allow a new user to register an account in your project.
 Use the success and failure URL&#039;s to redirect users back to your application after signup completes.

 If registration completes successfully user will be sent with a confirmation email in order to confirm he is the owner of the account email address.
-Use the redirect parameter to redirect the user from the confirmation email back to your app.
+Use the confirmation parameter to redirect the user from the confirmation email back to your app.
 When the user is redirected, use the /auth/confirm endpoint to complete the account confirmation.

 Please notice that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface.

-When not using the success or failure redirect arguments this endpoint will result with a 200 status code and the user account object on success and with 401 status error on failure.
-This behavior was applied to help the web clients deal with browsers who don&#039;t allow to set 3rd party HTTP cookies needed for saving the account session token. **
+When accessing this route using Javascript from the browser, success and failure parameter URLs are required.
+Appwrite server will respond with a 301 redirect status code and will set the user session cookie.
+This behavior is enforced because modern browsers are limiting 3rd party cookies in XHR of fetch requests to protect user privacy. **

 ### Parameters